How does this all work?

 ..

 MOTOTRBO (a.k.a.
 TRBO) is a Motorola Solutions branded DMR Radio.
-MOTOTRBO has a few more features than a standard DMR radio including IP Site Connect, which we use to network our repeaters in the USA, Germany, Australia, New Zealand, South Africa, Spain, Canada, Switzerland, Austria, Finland, Sweden, Italy, Mexico, and the United Kingdom.
-When one person transmits, all of the repeaters are keyed up on our network without the user having to fumble through finding node numbers or access codes.
+MOTOTRBO has a few more features than a standard DMR radio including IP Site Connect, which we use to network our repeaters in the USA, Germany, Australia, New Zealand, South Africa, Spain, Canada, Switzerland, Austria, Finland, Sweden, Italy, Mexico, the United Kingdom, Romania, Chile, and The Netherlands, Hong Kong, Brazil, and France.
+When one person transmits, multiple repeaters are keyed up on our network (like a reflector) without the user having to fumble through finding node numbers or access codes.
 All of our repeaters are networked 24/7.
 Our network is 100% DMR digital with no analog connections.

 ..
 Our network has some innovative features such as 2 slot communications, location finding, and text messaging capabilities.
-DMR as you will read more about below supports 2 time-slotted channels from one repeater.
-Many of our USA stations have time slot 1 linked to the network and use time slot 2 for local communications.
+DMR, as you will read more about below, supports 2 time-slotted channels from one repeater.
+Many of our repeaters have time slot 1 linked to the national and international networks and use time slot 2 for local and regional communications.
 This means each repeater supports 2 unique voice channels at the same time!

 Our repeater owners and trustees constantly monitor network and repeater performance using several diagnostic tools such as RDAC and GW3-TRBO.
 TRBO also has an extensive 3rd party Application Developer Program.
 These innovators design many hardware and software accessories for the TRBO platform.